 The SCCA, which includes the University of Washington Medical Center and the Fred Hutchinson Cancer Research Center, can offer mesothelioma patients the finest care anywhere with its cutting-edge treatment options.

 “We see this disease in a different way.
 We have things we can offer our patients,” he said.
 “This trial is one of those options.
-The hope is to have patients feeling better and living longer, seeing tumor shrinkage.
-It’s really my desire to improve the outcome for this patient population.”
+The hope is to have patients feeling better and living longer, seeing tumor shrinkage.”

-Goulart, the son of a doctor, feels a special bond with his mesothelioma patients, most of whom are diagnosed after a long-before occupational exposure to asbestos.
+Goulart, the son of a doctor, had a special bond with his mesothelioma patients, most of whom are diagnosed after a long-before occupational exposure to asbestos.

 He completed medical fellowships at the Massachusetts General Hospital and at the University of Washington Medical Center.
 He received his medical degree at Federal University of Rio de Janeiro, and is board certified in Internal Medicine.